FrameMuse/bun-vite-assets-import/README.md

 ```

 The `"./image.png"` will not be resolved to the path relative to the component file location (`/home/user/project/src/component/image.png`),
-instead it will be resolved accordingly to the generated bundle map (`/assets/image-ashdz5.png`).
+instead it will be resolved accordingly to the generated bundle map (e.g. `/assets/image-ashdz5.png`).